PuddleSec/PuddleSec/README.md

 ### 🚀 About Me

-I'm a **Principal Product Security Engineer** passionate about embedding security at the core of product innovation.
-From medical devices to IoT ecosystems and cloud applications, my mission is to design resilient, secure products that meet the highest industry standards.

-With expertise in **Zero Trust**, **Privacy by Design**, and **regulatory compliance**, I help organizations navigate complex challenges while driving secure innovation.
+I'm a **Principal Product Security Engineer** with a genuine passion for integrating security into exciting product innovations!
+Whether it's medical devices, IoT ecosystems, or cloud applications, I’m dedicated to creating secure and resilient products that exceed industry standards.
+By leveraging my expertise in **Zero Trust**, **Privacy by Design**, and **regulatory compliance**, I'm here to guide organizations through challenges and foster a culture of secure innovation.
+Let’s embark on this journey together!

 ---